-Students will not be allowed to change their Catalog Year for the current term.
-The current term begins on the first day of classes.
-Students may change their Catalog Year at any time; however, after the term has begun (the first day of classes), the change of Catalog Year will be made effective for the next available term.
-All Catalog Year changes must be declared at least one semester prior to the expected graduation term.
+Students may change their catalog year at any time; however, after the official census date of the term, the change of catalog year will be made effective for the next available term.
+All catalog year changes must be declared at least one semester prior to the expected graduation term.